 The fabrications of Dorr’s story that arose soon after the publication of his affidavit in the 1940 California Mining Journal are legendary and, not surprisingly, fraught with inconsistencies.
 For instance, one version of the yarn suggests that Mr. Morton became dreadfully ill while inside Crystal Cave and had to be lugged back to the surface single-handedly by Dorr where he was met by two prospector acquaintances that just happened to be camping outside the cave’s entrance.
 The men supposedly helped Dorr bring Morton out and down the mountainside and while doing so, ended up eyeing the gold-laden sand thereby exposing Dorr’s windfall.

-It is true that a Southern California Grotto (the Pasadena based chapter of the National Speleological Society) exploratory team of 34 cavers led by renowned spelunker Dr. William Halliday, found DORR ominously smoked with a carbide lamp onto the ceiling in two locations during their November 1948 caving exploration.
-The group additionally noted DORR at a deeper location above a pile of flowstone rubble with the ghosted black line suggesting that a blast charge could have been set here previously.
+It is true that a Southern California Grotto (the Pasadena-based chapter of the National Speleological Society) exploratory team of thirty-four cavers led by renowned spelunker Dr. William Halliday, found the word “DORR” ominously smoked with a carbide lamp onto the ceiling in two locations during their November 1948 caving exploration.
+The group additionally noted “DORR” at a deeper location above a pile of flowstone rubble with the ghosted black line suggesting that a blast charge could have been set here previously.

 Although not stated in either affidavit, later published accounts would state that while exploring the cavern for some length Dorr and Morton observed a fissure allowing daylight to stream in, signaling the possibility of another portal entrance.
 This partially suggests why Dorr purportedly blasted the Crystal Cave entrance shut, gambling that he would later, and perhaps effortlessly, locate a secondary access point after the dust settled down.
 The problem was he could not find this elusive entrance.
 To make matters worse another miner, Pete Ressler (rumored to have run with the Butch Cassidy gang), held most of the claims in and around Kokoweef peak so Dorr was not able to stake a claim at this original Crystal Cave entry point.

-Undeterred, the outfit attempted another linkup from Kokoweef Cave, but in the process discovered something else—high-grade zinc ore.
-When refined zinc can be used for brass manufacturing, galvanization processes, tire production and other industrial uses deemed crucial for the burgeoning war effort.
+Undeterred, the outfit attempted another linkup from Kokoweef Cavern, but in the process discovered something else—high-grade zinc ore.
+Refined zinc was used for brass manufacturing, galvanization processes, tire production and other industrial uses deemed crucial for the burgeoning war effort.
 This discovery—along with the Federal Government’s 1933 Executive Order 6102 that banned private ownership of gold coin, bullion and other monetary forms along with the 1942 ban on the extraction of non-strategic metals such as gold during wartime—brought the entire operation to a standstill.
-If the zinc strike had not been discovered as certain world events aligned the Crystal Cave Mining Corporation may have continued in their search for Earl’s River of Gold.
+If the zinc strike had not been discovered as certain world events aligned, the Crystal Cave Mining Corporation may have continued in their search for Earl’s River of Gold.

 There is no doubt Earl P. Dorr explored Kokoweef’s Crystal Cave and several others nearby in the years before 1934.
 To what extent we will never know.
 What he discovered during his explorations remains conjecture.
 The subterfuge he chose to promote was likely embellished with local lore, fueled by his contemporaries’ front-page accounts of fantastic discoveries, driving him to dream up a more imaginative speleological wonder in his effort to lure investors to grubstake him in his search for the Mojave’s fictionalized Lost River of Gold.